 Do you like the retro style of the letters in Microsoft's first logo?
 If so, take a look at the Monoton font on the editor of FreeLogoDesign!

 In 1980, Microsoft decided to do the first redesign of its logo.
 This new brand image seemed to be directly inspired by the look of the heavy metal bands of this decade.
-This is a very different look from the first logo.
+This is a very different look from the first logo design.
 First, the name of the company was now written on one line and not two.
 Second, Microsoft relied on a much oilier font and on a more aggressive letter drawing with sharp angles–exploiting a lot of diagonals.
-The letters M, R and F also surpass the rest of the logo, strangely resembling the Metallica logo.
-Unfortunately (or fortunately), this logo would only be used for 2 years.
+The letters M, R and F also surpass the rest of the logo, strangely resembling the Metallica or Iron Maiden logo.
+Unfortunately (or fortunately), this Microsoft logo would only be used for 2 years.

-In short, it is important to create a logo with a timeless look so that you don't have to change it as soon as trends change!
-This is one of the top 5 reasons why logos need an overhaul.
+In short, it is important to create a timeless logo so that you don't have to change it as soon as trends change!
+This is one of the top 5 reasons why logos need a brand overhaul.

 The longest-used Microsoft logo was created in the late 1980s.
-Nicknamed the "Pac Man" logo, the company wanted to show the strength and importance of their business in the market.
+Nicknamed the "Pac Man" logo, the company wanted to show the strength and importance of their business market shares.
 The Helvetica font (in italics in our case), was chosen to create the logo.
 It is a well-known font and still widely used today.
 Unlike the "Blibbet" logo, there were no special features in the new logo.
 It is composed only of the company's name, except for a space between the O and the S. This seems to be a nod to when the company was called Micro-soft.
+It is an important part of Microsoft's logo evolution and history.

 In 2006, Microsoft added their new slogan to their logo.
 In 2011, they changed their slogan.
-It is important to create a flexible logo that can be used in different contexts.
+It is important to create a flexible logo that can be used in different contexts using creative thinking.

 In conclusion, why not ask your friends or employees for help when creating your logo?
 They will certainly give you a hand or give you constructive feedback.
 As you may have seen in this article, it can be tempting to follow trends when creating your logo.
-However, it is better to choose something timeless!
+However, it is better to choose something timeless.
+If you need more inspiration, feel free to discover Amazon logo history.

 We would like to thank Anthony Boyd Graphics for his incredible mockup.